shiffman/shiffman.net/teaching/a2z/visualization/index.md

   }
 {% endhighlight %}

 We can now write an algorithm to make a box and see if it overlaps any existing boxes.
+Assuming it does not, it gets to go into an array called `boxes`.

 {% highlight javascript %}
 // Did we find a valid box?
-var found = false;
+var success = false;

-// Keep trying until we find one while (!found) {
+// Keep trying until we find one while (!success) {
   // Make a new box
   var b = new Box(boxsize);
   // Does it fit on the screen?
   found = true;
   for (var i = 0; i < boxes.length; i++) {
     if (b.overlaps(boxes[i])) {
-      found = false;
+      success = false;
     }
   }
-  if (found) {
+  if (success) {
     // If so add it to the list
     boxes.push(b);
   }
 }
 {% endhighlight %}

-And if the boxes contain text, it might look like:
+Here's what this would look like with the boxes containing text.

 <div id='canvas12'></div>

 [Full code for a series of examples like this.](https://github.com/shiffman/Programming-from-A-to-Z-F14/tree/master/week5_visualization/04_boxfitting)

 A variation on this idea is a [treemap technique](http://treemapart.wordpress.com/) invented by Ben Shneiderman.
-A famous implementation of this is the [Map of the Market](http://www.bewitched.com/marketmap.html) by [Martin Wattenberg](http://www.bewitched.com/).
+A well-known implementation of this is the [Map of the Market](http://www.bewitched.com/marketmap.html) by [Martin Wattenberg](http://www.bewitched.com/).

 ![Treemap](http://www.bewitched.com/marketmap/marketmap-490b.png)

 This technique can be used to visualize a concordance of text.
-[Here are some examples](https://github.com/shiffman/Programming-from-A-to-Z-F14/tree/master/week5_visualization/05_treemap) that use the JavaScript[Treemap library](https://github.com/imranghory/treemap-squared/) by Imran Ghory.
+[Here are some examples](https://github.com/shiffman/Programming-from-A-to-Z-F14/tree/master/week5_visualization/05_treemap) that use the JavaScript [Treemap library](https://github.com/imranghory/treemap-squared/) by Imran Ghory.

 Another classic example of text visualization is the [visual thesauras](http://www.visualthesaurus.com/).
 Using concepts from the [Nature of Code: Chapter 5](http://natureofcode.com/book/chapter-5-physics-libraries/), we can create a network of words that are connected to each other according to a set of relationships (like being a synonym).
+Click and drag to move the text around below.

 <div id='canvas13'></div>